k2-fsa/sherpa/triton/README.md

 docker pull soar97/triton-k2:22.12.1
 ```

-If you are planning to use TRT to accelerate the inference speed, you can use the following image:
+If you are planning to use TRT to accelerate the inference speed, you can use the following prebuit image:
 ```
 docker pull wd929/sherpa_wend_23.04:v1.1
 ```